Vertu5/predator_sprey_argos3_SW/README.md

                     |
                     |-- Project description.pdf              # Project description document
                     |-- instable_state_seed_88852.mp4        # Video demonstrating an unstable state
+                    |-- argos.pdf                            # Contains how to install the argos on linux Ubuntu 20.04 LTS
+                    |-- footbot.pdf                          # Contains information about the footbot robot using in this simulation
                     |-- Paper.pdf                            # My research paper for this project
                     |-- Futurwork.pdf                        # Additional document extending project
                     |-- build.sh                             # Script for building the project